yaoi-ful/yaoi-ful/README.md

 ---
 femcels/incels, fujoshits and under 16 dni

-roblox players, marvel/dc fans, mcyt and/or tadc fans and THOSE prsk/resident evil fans too u stink
+roblox players, marvel/dc fans, mcyt and/or tadc fans and THOSE prsk/hetalia fans too u stink

 alsoooo i avoid "systems" bc most of u fake it so if you claim to have DID then ur on thin ice.